-Below is Chapter Two from my novel, Shotglass Memories.
+Below is the first 1,000 (roughly 995) words from Chapter Three from my novel, Shotglass Memories.
 This is unedited copy currently out for notes and representation.

-If you haven’t read the first chapter prologue or Chapter One, give them a read before continuing.
+If you haven’t read the three chapters before this, give them a read before continuing.